About arc42

 1. The player types a question for the LLM.

-2. The application collects the prompt and forwards it to Gateway Service.
+2. The application collects the prompt and sends it to the LLM.

-7. The Game Service recieves it and forwards it to the Gateway Service and then to the Application, which shows the generated answer to the user.
+4. The chat recieves it and shows the generated answer to the user.

 6.4.
 Exceptions and Errors Scenarios